NicoWeidmann/daily-status/README.md

 The script consists of separated [modules](modules/), each of which prints a separate part of the report.
 With this design, it is easy to add new modules to the report.
 As of now, the following modules exist:

-* **Calendar**:
-This module connects to a user's google calendar and prints the upcoming events for the day of interest.
-A descrition on how to set up the module can be found [here](modules/calendar).

 * **Greeter**:
 Prints a greeting with the user's name.
 Also prints the day and date the report is generated for.

+* **Calendar**:
+This module connects to a user's google calendar and prints the upcoming events for the day of interest.
+A description on how to set up the module can be found [here](modules/calendar).

 * **Weather**:
 Prints a weather report for the day of interest (with min. and max. temperatures and precipitation probability).
 The